About Events Impact Membership

 The City CIO Club brings together a small, carefully selected group of CIOs, CTOs, and senior technology leaders from across the City of London and its surrounding financial and professional services ecosystem.

-We host focused events on the issues that actually matter: infrastructure, risk, regulation, emerging technology, and the commercial reality of running large-scale operations.
+We host focused events on the issues that actually matter: productivity, AI, agility, cost, infrastructure, risk, regulation, emerging technology, and the commercial reality of running the largest technology operations in the world.
 Every session runs under Chatham House rules.
-There are no vendor presentations, no sponsored content, and no sales pitches.
+No vendor presentations.
+No sponsored content.
+No sales pitches.
 Experienced practitioners sharing what they are actually doing.

 Membership is by application and invitation only.